sandinmyjoints/leveraging-node/talk.md

 Note:
 - Node core is small.
 Does much less out of the box than some things.
 - Node ecosystem is very modular.
-Double-edged sword: more choices, more innovation.
-Less clear what is best.
-Things might not be maintained.
+Double-edged sword: more choices, more innovation but can be less clear what is best.
+Also, things might not be maintained.
 - Node is still very new.
 Also double-edge sword: smaller pool of potential candidates, less experience with Node.
 But candidates eager to learn something new.
 Excitement.